kiankris/Globitek/Encryption/README.md

 8\.
 Identify the Double Agent
   * [X]  Required: Decrypt as many email messages as possible
-  * [X]  Required: Identify the double agent: austinpowers
+  * [X]  Required: Identify the double agent: natasha

 The following objectives are **optional**: